 Enna is best reached by car, it’s around 100 kilometers from Catania and 160 kilometers from Palermo.
 There are few places to stay in Enna itself so it’s worth staying at a nearby agriturismo just outside the city.
 Agriturismo Pollicarini is a particularly good one with distance views of Mt Etna from its grounds.

-If you prefer stayin in town, book your stay at B&B Domus Enna
+Book your stay at B&B Domus Enna

 By Eniko of Travel Hacker Girl